philouail/philouail/README.md

 - 👋 Hi, I’m @philouail
 - 👀 I’m interested in data analysis, more specifically mass spec and scRNA sequencing data
-- 🌱 I’m currently improving my coding skills in R and Rstudio.
+- 🌱 I’m currently developing tools for data analyst in R
 - 📫 How to reach me: philippine.louail@outlook.com